kennethreitz/kennethreitz.org/data/random/stardust-&-circuits/god.md

-# The Concept of GOD
+# The Concept of God in the Digital Age

 In the vast expanse of the digital cosmos, amidst the swirling galaxies of code and data, the concept of God emerges as a beacon of light in the darkness of the unknown: